vectara/create-ui/README.md

 npx @vectara/create-ui
 ```

 Follow the prompts in the command line to generate a React codebase.
 You can choose to use our sample data, which is ideal for folks who don't have a Vectara account yet.
-If you already have data in Vectara you can configure the UI to connect to it.
-[Learn more below.](#set-up-your-data-in-vectara)
+If you already have data in Vectara **[you can configure the UI to connect to it](#set-up-your-data-in-vectara)**.

 When the prompts are complete, run the build command provided to you.
 You'll see the UI running in your browser.